-Dallas Christian College (hereafter referred to as DCC or 'the College') is a Christian educational community devoted to preparing men and women for influence in life and ministry in the Lord's church.
+Dallas Christian College (hereafter referred to as DCC or 'the College') is a Christian educational community devoted to educating and mentoring students "to be people of influence engaging in their calling to the work of Christ in the church and in the world."
 This handbook outlines rules, regulations, and policies necessary or expedient for such a community's life.
 Some encourage the calm operations and safety necessary for any community to exist and run smoothly.
 Others are in place to facilitate a quality academic environment for all students.
 But because DCC is a Christian educational community, it also must have policies and standards that reflect, encourage, and enforce the biblical mandates for all Christians: righteousness, holiness, justice, and love (Amos 5:24; Titus 2:11-15; Matthew 5:48; Mark 12:28-31; 1 Peter 1:13-2:3, 2:11-12, 3:8-12; 1 John 4:7-12).
 The policies and regulations of DCC are intended to be concrete expressions of those mandates.